We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-lakechapala +0 points · about 5 years ago Original Poster
+lakechapala +0 points · over 5 years ago Original Poster

 Wow!
 My electrical competence is limited to plugging in a plug, turning the TV on and off and changing a light bulb.
 The Resmed battery guide is incomprehensible to me.
 I was hoping for a simple solution but there doesn't seem to be one.
 Thanks for your comments Sierra.